-The TRC is appointed by the Chancellor with nominations for faculty positions being made by the Consultative Committee of the Faculty Senate.
-The TRC is chaired by a faculty member and the majority of members are faculty members without administrative appointments.
-The committee reviews and monitors the activities of CTTC on matters relating to the administration of this policy.
+A Technology Review Committee is appointed by the Chancellor with nominations for faculty positions being made by the Consultative Committee of the Faculty Senate.
+The Technology Review Committee ("committee") is chaired by a faculty member and the majority of members are faculty members without administrative appointments.
+The committee reviews and monitors the activities of the Office of Technology Transfer on matters relating to the administration of this policy.
 The committee must be consulted in advance concerning any material changes to the policy and participate fully in the future development of the policy.
-Faculty employed by VUMC will constitute at least 40% of the total membership.
+In addition, the committee approves recommended allocations between the Technology Promotion Fund and the Technology Research Fund.

-The TRC serves as an appellate body advisory to the Chancellor (or the Chancellor's designee) in the event a disagreement occurs among Inventors or Creators or between Inventors or Creators and the University concerning the interpretation or application of this policy, and advisory to the Chancellor and the CEO of VUMC (or their respective designees) on disputes involving apportionment of ownership interests or relative shares of net income between the University and VUMC.
-In cases in which the TRC is unable to resolve the disagreement between the parties, the TRC will forward its recommendation for a resolution to the Chancellor (or the Chancellor's designee) for final decision, or as applicable, to the persons responsible for the dispute resolution process between the University and VUMC.
+The committee serves as an appellate body advisory to the Chancellor in the event a disagreement occurs among Inventors or Creators or between Inventors or Creators and the University concerning the interpretation or application of this policy.
+In cases in which the committee is unable to resolve the disagreement between the parties, the committee will forward its recommendation for a resolution to the Chancellor for final decision.

-CITC Annual Report.
-Promptly after the beginning of each fiscal year, CTTC will submit to the TRC and the Provost an annual report of the patent and licensing activities of the preceding twelve (12) months, including an annual accounting statement of income and expenses from Technology in which the University has an interest.
+At the beginning of each academic year, the Office of Technology Transfer submits to the committee, the Provost, and the Vice Chancellor for Health Affairs an annual report of the patent and licensing activities of the preceding twelve (12) months, including an annual accounting statement of income and expenses from technology in which the University has an interest and an accounting of income and disbursements of the Technology Promotion Fund and Technology Research Fund.
+Status reports are provided at subsequent committee meetings upon request of the committee.